kubecost/docs/aws-cur-setup.md

 In the same location where your downloaded configuration files are, run the following command to create the appropriate policy (jq is not required):

-Update SUB_ACCOUNT_222222222 in the file `iam-payer-account-trust-primary-account.json` with the account number of the account where the Kubecost Primary will run.
+Update `SUB_ACCOUNT_222222222` in the file *iam-payer-account-trust-primary-account.json* with the account number of the account where the primary Kubecost cluster will run.

 {% code overflow="wrap" %}
 ```sh